brewkode/brewkode.github.io/_posts/2020-12-31-Retrospective-2020.md

 We started cooking more at home along with managing work and we ended the year with mostly cooking with occassional work!
 We learnt to run both of our working setup from a 500sqft hall + kitchen with sometimes the restroom being the meeting room for one of us!
 We have been extremely fortunate to have food on the table on all 366 days of this year, sometimes more than what we would need.
 I've personally spent more time in the kitchen this year, than sum of all the previous years put together.
 Before you even ask, _(in tamil) Romba thappu_ very wrong!
 Stuff like cleaning, cutting vegetables, and sometimes catching up on twitter from the kitchen area so we can each "attend" our meetings simultaneously.

 I've developed/dropped some habits in this year...
-1. The year started with way too much coffee, and has since then been regulated and rationed.
+1. Coffee -- started with way too much of it and has since then been regulated and rationed.
 2. Yoga has continued to be MIA this year
 3. Movie watching has increased, but, no regrets there
 4. Reduced distance between me and cooking (see above)